Bunga-Azaadi/vichaar-repo/content/index.md

 ### What is a Bunga?

 <p align="justify">In Sikh tradition, a Bunga is a building or facility used for resting, meeting, and other community activities.
 The word "Bunga" itself is a Persian term for a hospice or dwelling place, and they had been incorporated by Sikhs to initially provide places to stay for Misldhars around Harmandir Sahib.
 However, they also developed to fulfil a variety of functions from fortifications to telling the time of day.
 The most popular purpose was to be centres of learning in a variety of subjects such as raag kirtan, medicine, calligraphy and much more.
-Fundamentally, a Bunga was a place where people could come together to discuss ideas and share knowledge.
+Fundamentally, a Bunga was a place where people could come together to discuss ideas and share knowledge.</p>

-Today, Bunga Azaadi serves as a modern-day example of this tradition, providing a space for Sikhs to discuss and deliberate on the challenges and opportunities facing the community in the modern world.
+<p align="justify">Today, Bunga Azaadi serves as a modern-day example of this tradition, providing a space for Sikhs to discuss and deliberate on the challenges and opportunities facing the community in the modern world.
 Through its research, publications, and events, the Bunga strives to apply Sikh principles to contemporary issues and promote a deeper understanding of the Sikh worldview to a committed audience.
 As the world continues to evolve, institutions like the Bunga Azaadi are essential in ensuring that Sikhs remain connected to their roots while navigating the complexities of the modern world.</p>

 ### Why is this needed?